Holder (gridiron football): Depth chart position

 Compared to other American football positions, the holder is one of the most trivial positions, requiring precision in the receipt of a snap and placement of a ball in a short time, but requiring far less physical talent than a skill position and much less bulk or strength than a lineman.
-Each NFL team is only allowed to have 53 players on their gameday roster.
+Each NFL team is only allowed to have 53 players active on their roster (only 46 active on the gameday roster).
 Because of this, it is exceptionally rare for a team to reserve a roster spot solely for a placekick holder; most teams will instead use a player who plays another position to double as the holder.
 One notable exception was Patricia Palinkas, the first woman to have played American football professionally in a predominantly male league; Palinkas played holder (and no other position) during her short time as a pro player.

 On most teams, the holder is either the team's punter or the backup quarterback.
 Some high school football teams will place a wide receiver or running back at the holder position because of their good hands (this is not unheard of at other levels; Steve Tasker, a wide receiver and punt gunner, also played holder at various times in his NFL career, as does his son Luke Tasker, also a wide receiver.
 Others include tight end Jay Novacek, and safeties Paul Krause and Keith Lyle).